You found our list of the best virtual field trips.

 16. Computerized Career Days

 Career day is a staple of the school experience.
 Typically, parents and community professionals visit classrooms to talk to students about various jobs.
-Through virtual field trips, these professionals can actually take students along on the job.
+Online, these professionals can actually take students along on the job.
 Students can go to work with firefighters, underwater welders, cake decorators, farmers, or any other interesting vocations that do not mind taking the kids along.

 Career days can be an ongoing series, with a five to 15-minute tour of a different workplace every session.
 This approach spreads the fun across a larger span of time by hosting a mini field trip every day, instead of condensing all the excitement into a single afternoon.